openkruise/website/docs/en-us/what_is_openkruise.md

     A controller that injects sidecar containers into the Pod spec based on selectors and also is able to upgrade the sidecar containers.

+- **WorkloadSpread**

+    Constrain the spread of stateless workload, which empower single workload the abilities for multi-domain deploy and elastic deploy.

 - **UnitedDeployment**

     This controller manages application pods spread in multiple fault domains by using multiple workloads.